 It’s also common for bookmakers to offer special odds or money-back specials on certain Port Vale matches.
 For example, if Port Vale are to play in a title decider, or a relegation deciding clash, these matches can be subject to bookmaker enhanced odds, with Paddy Power being one of those bookmakers who offer enhanced odds on a regular basis.

 It’s not just situations happening on the pitch that a bettor can wager on.
 Behind the scenes activities, such as transfer odds or Port Vale manager odds, are popular choices and provide extra opportunities to make profit when betting on football.

 Port Vale are a professional football club located in Stoke-on-Trent, England.
 During Port Vale history, the club have never played in the top flight.
-Port Vale currently play in England’s third tier, the English Football League One.
+Port Vale currently play in England’s fourth tier, the English Football League Two.

 The history of Port Vale begins in 1876.
 After a meeting held at Port Vale House, Port Vale Football club were formed.
 Port Vale didn’t play league football during the early years of their history, instead taking part in various local cup competitions.

 In 1884, the club moved from their Westport ground and went to Burslem.
 In light of this move, the club changed its name to Burslem Port Vale.
 For the 1888/1889 season, Burslem Port Vale played in The Combination League, and in 1890 joined the Midland Football League.

 In 1892, Burslem Port Vale became founding members of the Football League Second Division.
 However, in 1907, the club were forced to resign from the Football League due to serious financial woes.
 Around this time, the club changed its name back to Port Vale, and the club joined the North Staffordshire Federation League.